Performing a Projection Based Wavefunction-in-DFT Embedding Study

 In this code snippet, we define the molecular configuration for the transition state of the Malonaldehyde proton transfer reaction.
 We set the molecular geometry, basis set, charge, and spin difference.

-Specially for the projection-based embedding, we also define the embedded_atoms, which are the atoms that belong to the embedded region.
+Specially for the projection-based embedding, we also define the embedded atoms (via embedded_atoms), which are the atoms that belong to the embedded region.

 We use indexing starting from 0 for the atoms.
 So 3 corresponds to the 4th atom in the XYZ file.
-The first Oxygen atom.
+That is, the first oxygen atom.

 1. The calculator